Overview

 - Filtering by increasing id: Each subsequent query uses a

->idfilter with the id of the last retrieved element. - Stream processing: Data is processed as it is received, saving memory.
+[cursorIdKey, '>', id]filter with the id of the last retrieved element (read viaidKey). - Stream processing: Data is processed as it is received, saving memory.

-- Automatic data end detection: Requests stop when an empty array is received or the number of elements is less than the page size (
+- Automatic data end detection: Requests stop when an empty array is received, or when a page is shorter than the largest page seen so far.
+This keys the stop on the page size the server actually returns rather than the requested

 REST API v3 Response Structure